A new website, with print collateral and promotional support, helped Cartwright’s new division make a name for itself.View Website

 The new brand also introduces a new font – Fs Me – which was developed in partnership with Mencap to improve legibility for people with learning difficulties.

 Many elements of the new site use a block of colour with an angled finish.
 That angle is set specifically at 75º, something not used elsewhere in the Cartwright portfolio, to create a consistent identifier for the mobility brand.

 To help the Cartwright team manage the brand going forwards, we put together a comprehensive style guide, complete with recommendations on copywriting style and tone of voice, with certain written styles chosen to accompany the overall look and feel of the branding.

-The site needed to meet AAA accessibility standards, which meant it would have to accommodate multiple colour schemes and text sizes, so a number of visual elements were designed to be very minimal, in order to aid legibility.
+The site needed to meet AA accessibility standards, which meant it would have to accommodate multiple colour schemes and text sizes, so a number of visual elements were designed to be very minimal, in order to aid legibility.